B.S. in Data Science (BSDS)

 What else should I take in my first year to prepare to apply to the major?

-• MATH 1190/1210/1310 or APMA 1090 – Calculus I (or higher-level)*
+• In the fall, you must take MATH 1190/1210/1310 or APMA 1090 – Calculus I*

 Can I double-major with the BSDS?

 When admitted to the BSDS program, your school of enrollment shifts to the School of Data Science.
-It is only possible to double-major with another program in the College of Arts and Sciences.
-Your BSDS academic advisor will work with you if you plan to double-major you transfer to the School of Data Science.
-A student who has a second major in the College can only double-count two courses toward both majors.
+We realize you may have many academic and co-curricular interests, and we encourage you to carefully consider all your options.
+It is only possible to double-major with another program in the College of Arts & Sciences.
+Your BSDS academic advisor will work with you if you wish to consider a double-major.
+You would not need to complete the general education requirements of the College.
+All academic requirements can be found in the Undergraduate Record

-Other ways to learn data science include the undergraduate minor in data science or consider one of our graduate programs
+Other ways to learn data science include the undergraduate minor in data science or consider one of our graduate programs; however, those with a BSDS major may not declare a minor in data science.

 Can I study abroad in the BSDS major?